 bullet All household members using the same utility meter or utility source must apply together.

-bullet For integrated bills that include other utilities such as water, trash, and sewer only the cooling/heating energy source portion of the bill will be authorized.
+bullet For integrated bills that include other utilities such as water, trash, and sewer only the cooling/heating portion of the bill will be authorized.

 Yes.
-The income and resource limit is based on the number of people sharing the same meter or utility source.
+The income limit is based on the number of people sharing the same meter or utility source.
 See this link for specific income guidelines.

 How do I find out the balance on my Oklahoma Master Debit card?

 LIHEAP benefits will only be issued to you in the form of an Oklahoma Master Debit card if your utility provider is a not a LIHEAP participant and you have no registered bank account for your State Supplemental Payment (SSP) or Temporary Assistance for Needy Family (TANF) benefit.
 You can check your balance by calling the number on the back of your card.
-If there is a problem with the LIHEAP benefit, you must contact your local OKDHS field office to have staff open a Remedy ticket with our Helpdesk to resolve the card issue.
+If there is a problem with the LIHEAP benefit, you must contact us at 405-522-5050, select the energy assistance options, to resolve the card issue.

 Top Of Page